We provide a network of support services to make sure you're happy, healthy and secure, so you can get on with doing what you do best.

 Our English Language Teaching Centre also provides one-to-one support for students with a learning difficulty such as dyslexia.

 We support international students with visa and immigration information and also organise a range of social activities to help students get to know the city of Sheffield and each other.

-Whatever your faith or belief, our chaplains and religious advisers offer care and support to people of all faiths and none.
-We work with communities with a strong sense of belonging, and we offer opportunities for worship, prayer and spiritual exploration.
+Our chaplains and religious advisers offer care and support to people of all faiths and none.
+We work with communities and we offer opportunities for worship, prayer and spiritual exploration.